 Anna is passionate about traveling the world and getting to know it through connecting with local people, their culture, folklore, traditions and cuisine.
 Anna’s dream is to create a community of women of all faiths dancing for peace together.

 Ibrahim Anli received his bachelor degree in Economics from Istanbul University in 1999.
 He worked at Rumi Forum in Washington DC through 2003 and 2004.
 Anli completed the MA program in Conflict Analysis and Resolution at Sabancı University in Istanbul in 2007.
 During the academic year of 2007-2008, he was a visiting graduate student at the Hebrew University of Jerusalem where he studied Hebrew and conducted research on conflict.
 Ibrahim Anli joined the Journalists and Writers Foundation’s (JWF) Ankara office as diplomacy coordinator in 2010.
 In 2013 he became the secretary general of Abant Platform, JWF’s Istanbul based forum of intellectuals, and worked at that position until July 2016.
 During the academic year of 2016–2017, he was a full time lecturer and acting chair at the International Relations and Diplomacy Department of Tishk University in Erbil, Kurdistan Region of Iraq.
-Anli is currently the president of Rumi Forum.
+Anli is currently the Executive Director of the Rumi Forum.
+View Ibrahim Anli at the April 2020 Between Passover and Ramadan dialogue.